eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 ### Thing Categories

-A description about channel categories as well as an overview about which categories exist can be found in our [categories overview](../../concepts/categories.html).
+A description about thing categories as well as an overview about which categories exist can be found in our [categories overview](../../concepts/categories.html).

 ## Channels